Visual Content Myth #5: Influencer Content Directly Leads to Sales

 “After launching new ads with purely Cohley creative [UGC], our ads are getting 3.3x ROAS — the best they’ve done in a VERY long time, close to ever.
 It’s insane because these are prospecting ads, and getting conversions from a prospecting campaign is not the norm.
 Finally making money on the ads themselves — so glad we decided to work with Cohley!”

 — HANS, FOUNDER & CEO @ TENIKLE

 Similarly, Rhone multiplied their ROAS by 3-4x by incorporating UGC into their ad strategy.

 “I’m talking about an increase of between three and four times ROAS versus our internal content.”

 — ADAM BRIDEGAN, CMO @ RHONE

 In addition to digital ads, you should repurpose this content on owned social media feeds, marketing emails, and ecommerce websites.

-Want to get the most out of influencer content?
-Here are some tips for repurposing influencer content:
+Want to get the most out of your influencer content?
+Here are some tips for repurposing influencer content in your marketing campaigns.

-While influencer content performs better on average than in-house content, it's still important to prove that this is true for your organization.
-Run A/B tests to determine whether influencer content performs better than photos from your professional shoots.
+While influencer content performs better on average than in-house content, it's still important to prove this is true for your business.
+Run A/B tests to determine if influencer content performs better than you own photos from professional shoots.
 This will tell you if using influencers for ad content is worth your while.